 The Most Beautiful Places to Visit in Florida

-From Siesta Key’s pristine shores to Biscayne Bay’s underwater paradise.
+From Siesta Key’s pristine shores to Biscayne Bay’s underwater paradise, these breathtaking locales are worth the trip.

 These botanical gardens on the border of Delray Beach and Boca Raton are the odd slice of Eastern tranquility in South Florida that don’t come with an overpriced sushi bar attached.
 The onetime Japanese farming community of the early 1900s is now a meticulous journey through six traditional gardens, where ornate bridges cross bubbling streams and bamboo forests clatter in the soft tropical breeze.
 Guests can also peruse a grove of bonsai trees, and learn about the delicate art of cultivating them.
 Additionally, Morikami is a fantastic place to learn the intricacies of Japanese culture, where taiko demonstrations, crafting classes, and movie screenings are all part of the experience.